NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

-USE SPELLCHECKING

-BE SPECIFIC ABOUT THE PIPELINE BEING HERBARIUM

 # Introduction to PIPEHERB0001
 This document reflects the digitization process from workstation to storage in ARS for NHMD Herbarium pipeline 1.